José María Bermúdez

-José María Bermúdez Espinoza (born 15 August 1975) is a retired Nicaraguan footballer.
+José María Bermúdez Espinoza (born August 15, 1975) is a retired Nicaraguan soccer player and currently the Secretary General of the Nicaraguan Football Federation (FENIFUT).

+Bermúdez, during his first stint at the Federation, served as Manager of National Teams and then as Secretary General in 2012.

+In 2019, he returned to the Federation as Secretary General.
+His first role was to organize a historic match against Argentina and Bolivia, and then, a few years later, against Uruguay, Paraguay, Iran, and Qatar.

 Club career

 Nicknamed Chema, he played for local top sides Diriangén and Walter Ferretti and had a spell at Honduran side Real Maya whom he joined in 1999.

 Bermúdez once scored 9 goals in one league match, in February 1997 for Diriangén against Los Pinares, a record that still stands today.

 International career

 Bermúdez made his debut for Nicaragua in an October 1995 UNCAF Nations Cup qualification match against Panama and has earned a total of 15 caps, scoring 2 goal.
 He has represented his country in 6 FIFA World Cup qualification matches and played at the 1995,1997 and 2001 UNCAF Nations Cups.

 His final international game was a May 2001 UNCAF Nations Cup match against Panama.